Erion14/Erion14/README.md

 👋 Hey, I'm Erion Ademi

-🌱 Currently, I'm learning Java, especially focusing on functional programming.
+🌱 Currently, I'm learning Java, currently focusing in Multithreading.

 📫 You can drop me a message at erionn.ademi@gmail.com.